PRE-SEQUENCING – COLLECTION

 How do you prepare your libraries?

-Whole DNA is prepared for sequencing using the Illumina Nextera XT DNA library prep kit.
+Whole DNA is prepared for sequencing using the Illumina Nextera XT DNA Library prep kit.
 Samples are barcoded and mixed together for sequencing.
-The mix is then sequenced using Illumina HiSeq technologies using the high-throughput mode producing 2 x 150 bp reads (100-120 Gbases per sequencing run).
+The mix is then sequenced using Illumina technologies for either high-output or medium-output.

 SHORT CHAIN FATTY ACID TESTING